Rong-Zhi/GAN_nets/README.md

 # GAN_nets
-This is the Keras version of video prediction. generator is Keras version of generator model.
+This is the Keras version of video prediction.

+generator_model.py is Keras version of generator model.